Election-Tech-Initiative/electionguard/docs/events/Idaho_Pilot_2022.md

 # ElectionGuard in the November 2022 General Election

+!!! info "New Report to the Election Assistance Commission (EAC)"
+     Check out our [newly released report to the EAC on the Idaho election.][EAC-Report]

 In the Preston, Idaho District #4 General Election, Idaho voters experienced ElectionGuard for the first time.
 Specifically, they were able to use a confirmation code to see for themselves that their ballot was counted.
 In total, 40% of voters opted to use the new software (as opposed to the traditional option of dropping hand-marked paper ballots into a ballot box).

 Other vendors contributed services and capabilities to showcase how independent verification of elections work: Hart InterCivic integrated ElectionGuard into its Verity precinct scanners; MITRE wrote an independent verifier; and Enhanced Voting provided the confirmation code lookup service.